MacBook Pro 2017: Upcoming Apple laptops will support 32GB of RAM

 One of the more common complaints, at least from power users, was that Apple's new MacBook Pro maxed out at 16GB of RAM.
 While 16GB of RAM is more than enough for most users, folks who work with complex video and photography workflows will glady take all the memory they can get their hands on.
 And while Apple can arguably get away with a 16GB RAM limit on its MacBook and MacBook Air line, some pondered why Apple's Pro level notebook was subject to what was presumably an arbitrary ceiling.

-Addressing these concerns head-on, Apple executive Phil Schiller was quick to explain that Apple with the current incarnation of the MacBook Pro chose to prioritize battery life over RAM.
+Addressing these concerns head-on, Apple executive Phil Schiller was quick to explain that with the current incarnation of the MacBook Pro, Apple chose to prioritize battery life over RAM.

 If you happen to be a power user lamenting the 16GB RAM limit, well, we have good news for you.

-According to a new report from KGI Securities analyst Ming-Chi Kuo, Apple later this year is planning to give its Pro notebook lineup a nice spec bump and offer 150-inch MacBook Pro buyers the ability to configure their systems with as much as 32GB of RAM.
+According to a new report from KGI Securities analyst Ming-Chi Kuo, Apple later this year plans to give its Pro notebook lineup a nice spec bump and offer 15-inch MacBook Pro buyers the ability to configure their systems with as much as 32GB of RAM.
 What's more, Apple will also bestow its notebook lineup with Intel's Kaby Lake processors.

 Also of note is that Apple's 12-inch MacBook will come with a 16GB RAM option for the first time.